Self employed mortgages FAQ

 Firstly, if your mortgage was with a lender that failed, the likelihood of a repossession order falling at your door is very remote.
 History shows that when a lending book goes bad, another institution has come in and buy it out.
 It may even have its benefits if your lender is struggling for cash.
 In the case of Northern Rock for example, borrowers were given the chance to re-mortgage away to another lender with no repayment charges.
 As rates dropped across the market this allowed those tied in on high fixed rates to shop around for better deals without penalty.

 At one time, some lenders were even offering customers thousands of pounds worth of discount each, to repay their loan early in an attempt to get funds back on the balance sheet.
 With the bailout of Lloyds banking group and others, the UK government has reinforced its promise to prevent any financial institution from failing.
 This commitment covers all lenders, regardless of size.
 The Financial Services Compensation Scheme (FSCS) also places no stipulation on the size of institutions either.
-Therefore, as long as the mortgage is regulated by the Financial Services Authority, you’ll still be able to use the scheme to claim compensation if anything goes wrong.
+Therefore, as long as the mortgage is regulated by the Financial Conduct Authority, you’ll still be able to use the scheme to claim compensation if anything goes wrong.

 Secondly, although the mortgage market, like any, is impossible to predict with 100% certainty, it may be prudent to accept that your mortgage will need to be with a lender other than one of the big high street names.
 Frequently, smaller banks and building societies offer exclusive rates and exceptionally good deals, and are leading the market at the moment due to the increased cost of lending seen by other larger lenders having to borrow on money markets rather than lend out their own cash.
 It is often the case that smaller lenders have more diverse criteria, so when you’re struggling to find a mortgage these may just come up with something for you.
 This criteria may be how many years’ accounts they require, or what percentage of benefit income they’ll accept, etc.